Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling a bug for hours,  `print()` your variables' values.
-It's like asking a grumpy oracle for help – sometimes the answer is staring you right in the face (and it's usually a misspelled variable name or a rogue zero).
-You'll save time, hair, and maybe even your sanity.
+- **Pro Tip:**  Before wrestling with a bug for hours,  *Google it*.
+Seriously.
+You're not the first person to experience the joys of a mysteriously disappearing semicolon (or whatever your current nemesis is).
+Save your sanity (and maybe your hair).
+The internet is your friend... unless it's the source of the bug, in which case, blame the internet.

 ---

-### 📅 Last Updated: 2024-11-23 20:09
+### 📅 Last Updated: 2024-11-24 00:50

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!